 10. You’re not the only one

 Absolutely everyone who blogs compares their blog to everyone else.
-It’s all about competition, but it should never prevent you from actually starting your blog!
+It’s all about competition, but it should never prevent you from actually starting your blogging journey!
 Instead, you should look at your competitors as friends, and try revert back to #9, try make friends with them… Most of us are friendly – honest!
 I’ll make friends with you anyway, we’re all in this together!

 11. What have you got to lose?

 Literally, this… I’m ending the post on this because it is very true.
 What have you got to lose?
 Other than time.
 The more time you spend worrying about your blog, the more unnecessary stress you’ll put on yourself.
 Starting a blog, for me is the best thing ever.
 I just love having a good old ramble with a small handful of people reading it every now and again.
 I honestly don’t mind not having a big following.
 I’m just proud that I have a platform to type down my thoughts (wise choice of words there, Emma).